tercanfurkan/java-functional/README.md

 ```

 ### #3 Ingredients Forecasting Interface
 Ordering basic ingredients is based on forecasts.
-Forecasts are supplied as a separate CSV, with a separate entry for each sandwich type and date.
+Forecasts are supplied as a separate CSV, with a separate ingredient for each sandwich type and date.
 The data is provided by `DataProvider`.

 code|ingredient_code|start_date|end_date|multiplier
 --- | --- | --- | --- | ---